taco-tues-on-a-fri/scraping-reddit/README.md

 Node.js app built with the ultimate goal of scraping Reddit comments to utilize NLP/ML processes for tracking user/troll/bot behaviors in order to recognize disinformation patterns and analyze sentiment within a subreddit community.

 ### State of project:
-The project is still in development.
+The project is complete.
 There are several other features I would like to implement that would track and analyze disinformation campaigns.
 This app is not currently out-of-the-box user-friendly, but I intend to make the interface more robust in a future update.

 ### How to run and use:
 - Clone and npm install dependencies.